 Wizard Moon has a blend of both single player and multiplayer elements.
 Certain rooms can be found / unlocked which lead to arenas where other players can be battled in realtime.

-Using Cocos2d-x a game developer writes games using a single C++ codebase and can deploy to iOS, Mac, Windows, Android, Windows Phone and more platforms.
+Using Cocos2d-x a game developer writes games using a single C++ codebase and can deploy to iOS, Mac, Windows, Linux, Android, Windows Phone and more platforms.
 We highly recommend it because of the wide deployment options.
 For more on Cocos2d-x, see our primer on the subject: What is Cocos2d-x?

 Using Cocos2d iPhone / Swift a game developer writes games using Objective C and can deploy to iOS and Mac.
 For more info on Cocos2d, see our primer: What is Cocos2d?